-Associate Professor, Electrical and Computer Engineering and Cyber Security Engineering, College of Engineering and Computing
+Associate Professor, Department of Electrical and Computer Engineering and Department of Cyber Security Engineering

 Building: Nguyen Engineering Building

 Jens-Peter Kaps joined Mason after he received a PhD in Electrical and Computer Engineering from Worcester Polytechnic Institute in 2006.
 He is a co-director of the Cryptographic Engineering Research Group (CERG) at the Volgenau School of Engineering.
 His research interests include ultra-low-power cryptographic hardware design, side-channel analysis, computer arithmetic, efficient cryptographic algorithms, and ubiquitous computing.
 He was the general co-chair for the Cryptographic Hardware and Embedded Systems conference (CHES) in 2008 and the general chair for the Special-purpose Hardware for Attacking Cryptographic Systems (SHARCS) workshop in 2012.
 Kaps is a member of the IEEE Computer Society and the International Association for Cryptologic Research (IACR).

 2018 - 2022: Countermeasures Against Side-Channels Attacks Targeting Hardware and Embedded System Implementations of Post-Quantum Cryptographic Algorithms.
 Funded by National Science Foundation.